-The report does not confine itself in its application to personal information to informatics personal data.
+The Australian report does not confine itself in its application to personal information to informatics personal data.
 In other words, it is neutral as to the technology by which the personal information is kept.
 This conclusion was reached partly as a result of the Commission's terms of reference, partly from considerations of the Australian Constitution but partly also from reflection upon the dangers that can just as readily arise to personal privacy from an old-fashioned paper notebook or a manilla folder in the bottom drawer.
 Strictly speaking, then, this is not a data protection and data security statute, such as has been enacted in many European countries and proposed in England.
 The Australian Law Reform Commission's proposal addresses generically the problem of privacy protection.
 It is neutral as to the medium used for the abuse of privacy.
-It is candid in its declaration that future legislation, specific to informatics, may be needed.
-The report frankly acknowledges that its proposals can be seen as simply a step on the long path of protecting social values that are challenged by the new information technology.
+It is candid where the second lating regimentate specific to an initial and the according report of the property of the second section of the second second

-CONCLUSIONS : WOODY ALLEN AND OUR CHOICE
+CONCLUSIONS: WOODY ALLEN AND OUR CHOICE

-In a book of futurology and optimism, this essay may seem a depressing contribution.
+This essay may seem depressing from the Antipodes.
 Yet everybody knows that the good news of technology brings with it the bad news of the need for uncomfortable social adjustment.
 There are many other social problems that come in the train of informatics.
 They will require attention by Australian society.
-They are identified in the Law Reform Commission's privacy report.
+They are identified in the Australian Law Reform Commission's privacy report.
 They include the impact of structural unemployment, the growth of vulnerability of the wired society, the growing potential for computer crime, the relative loss of cultural, political and economic sovereignty, the loss of jurisdictional legal autonomy and so on.
 There are special problems in Australia in tackling these issues in a coherent and well thought out way.
-Our Federal Constitution, which long preceded the development of computers, does not encourage a national approach.
-In recent weeks, the Queensland Parliament has proceeded with its own Privacy Committee Bill.28 A serious question will be raised as to whether, with such a pervasive and universal technology, Australia can afford the luxury of disparate approaches to regulation in its several State jurisdictions.
+The Australian Federal Constitution, which long preceded the development of computers, does not encourage a national approach.
+In recent weeks, the Queensland Parliament has proceeded with its own Privacy Committee Bill.
+28 A serious question will be raised as to whether, with such a pervasive and universal technology, Australia can afford the luxury of disparate approaches to regulation in its several State jurisdictions.